 The nautilus file manager has been patched to bring back some lost and add some new functionality.
 This includes direct file sharing over nfs via avahi, and some plugins like nautilus-actions and rabbitvcs.

 All these changes will be documented in great detail elsewhere.

-In openArtist, you have always more than one tool for one task, and these tools are sorted in the applicatons menu by category, so that you can find them easily and use the one you like most.
-Linux is not perfect, and the chances that a task will succeed rise if you have more choice.
+Choice is the key value in openArtist.
+To have more than one tool for one task is crucial, not only in terms of artistic freedom.FLOSS Linux is not perfect, and the chances that a task will succeed rise if you have more choice.
 If one program fails, one of the others will work.
 Also, the personal preferences mirror themselves in the tools which we use.
-So choice is the key value in openArtist.

-OpenArtist also tries to go beyond openSource.
-While most of its programs are openSource, there are some programs which are available as freeware, public domain, abandonware.
-So why not using them.
-Actually know they are there.
-Some programs, also openSource ones, work quite well in Wine (the windows abstraction layer which allows for executing windows programs in Linux) , so why not use them.
-Some very useful openSource softwares like virtualdub, avisynth, have no real counterpart (yet) in Linux, actually work really nice in Wine, once configured right.
-And rhis configuration is already done in openArtist.
+OpenArtist also tries to think out of the box of FLOSS software only.
+While most of its programs are openSource, there are some programs which are available as freeware, public domain, abandonware, free Demos or run in the webbrowser.
+Some programs, also openSource ones, work quite well in Wine (the windows abstraction layer which allows for executing windows programs in Linux).
+Some have no real counterpart (yet) in Linux, actually work really nice in Wine, once configured right.
+And this configuration is already done in openArtist.
 Some commercial Programs are so widely used that the cannot be ignored, when there is the possibility to run them on Linux.
-So e.g an Ableton live demo as well as an Resolume Avenue demo are bound into openArtist.
+So e.g Ableton live (demo) or TouchDesigner (free for noncommercial Use) are bound into openArtist.
 Then there are Programs which allow for using them with a special personal learning edition, or which feature free demos.
-If these are valueable additions and there is no real free counterpart in Linux for them, openArtist is using them.
+If these are valueable additions and there is no real free counterpart in floss Linux for them, openArtist is including them.